algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

   - The purpose of this test plan is to ensure the functionality, reliability, and correctness of the virtual processor and interpreter.
 The document introduces:

-    -  **Test Strategy:**
+    ### **Test Strategy:**
-      <br>This section outline the goals of this test plan, specifying the testing environment and delineating the scope and levels of testing.
+      This section outline the goals of this test plan, specifying the testing environment and delineating the scope and levels of testing.
 Articulates the principles guiding the testing process, and categorizes the types of testing involved.
-    -  **Execution Strategy:**
+    ### **Execution Strategy:**
-      <br>Describes how the tests will be performed, the process for identifying and reporting bugs.
+      Describes how the tests will be performed, the process for identifying and reporting bugs.
-    -  **Test Management:**
+    ### **Test Management:**
-      <br>This section outlines the process for handling the logistics of the test and addressing all events that arise during execution.
+      This section outlines the process for handling the logistics of the test and addressing all events that arise during execution.

 ### 2.2 Project Overview